Insights

 TrueShares Opal Dividend Income ETF (DIVZ) and Opal International Dividend Income ETF (IDVZ) use a fundamentals approach to include companies that fit the aforementioned characteristics.
 Both ETFs are concentrated and seek lower volatility with higher dividend yield while paying regular dividend distributions to investors.

 But TrueShares also offers another dividend income ETF that simplifies things even further.
 TrueShares Active Yield ETF (ERNZ) seeks to generate consistent income for investors using a proprietary algorithm that identifies high dividend yield among 50 to 150 income-generating securities.
 The holdings are determined by experienced investors who actively monitor market conditions.
 This means that even if Company A were to pause or reduce dividends in a market downturn, they may be automatically replaced in the portfolio by Company B which chose to continue providing dividends.
-ERNZ can be a set-it-and-forget-it strategy for regular income.
+ERNZ can therefore provide potential regular income.

 For retirees who may have just lost a chunk of their life savings, all three ETF strategies may be suitable options for gaining consistent income when you might not otherwise have time to wait around for the market to correct itself.